DevLUp-Inc/Website-Content/about.md

 # Current Status

-We are currently attempting to regain access to our president's discord account and the DevLUp UF discord server.
+🚨 The old server has been transformed into a **malware server**. 🚨

+**Do not click on any links in "The Mozi" server!** The old server is named "The Mozi" and is designed to steal your discord account.

+We have made a second discord server in order to coordinate and restore things.

+You can join the new DevLUp discord here: https://discord.gg/cPtCFa6jQ5

-Note that because of this, invites that go through DevLUp's redirect system (https://devlup.org/r/discord) will come to this page.
+> Note: Currently all of DevLUp's redirect links (https://devlup.org/r/discord) will come to this page. \
+> This page (https://devlup.org/about) will act as our information hub and we will continue to update it as the situation progresses.

 ## Press Release Regarding Hack